Osaka vote no IR threat but city politics hazy: expert

 Nov 03, 2020

-Nov 03, 2020The rejection in a referendum among Osaka voters, of a plan to merge the respective city and prefectural governments into four administrative wards, makes no difference to the Japanese...
+Nov 03, 2020The rejection in a referendum among Osaka voters, of a plan to merge the respective city and prefectural governments into four administrative wards under a unitary authority, makes no difference to...

 Nov 03, 2020